sidpoke/Portfolio/README.md

 <br/>
 I've been programming since 2011 and first started making games in 2014 using Unity.
 <br/>
-I've also been developing .NET and WPF applications, although i'm not allowed to share these.
+I've also been developing Apps using .Net and Vue.js as a Full Stack Developer.
 </p>

 # Rabbeaux Knight (2022) - Included